mastrojs/mastrojs.github.io/src/content/docs/guides/interactivity-with-javascript-in-the-browser.md

 ```

-## Persisting the to-do list
+## Saving the to-do list

 There is still a major flaw in the to-do list app.
 When the user reloads the page, all the to-dos are gone!
-We need to persist (i.e. store) them somewhere.
+We need to save them somewhere.

-The most durable place would probably be a server with a database, but that would require us to run those, and the user to create an account an log in.
+The most durable place would probably be a server with a database, but that would require us to run those, and the user to create an account and log in.
 The next best thing is to store the to-dos in the user's browser using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage#examples).
 To do that, replace the `todos` signal with a newly defined `localSignal`.
 Change the start of the `script` element as follows:

 ```js ins={3-16, 21} del={20}
   import { computed, html, ReactiveElement, signal } from "mastro/reactive";